avm99963/infinitegforums/docs/developers/set_up.md

 with [Homebrew](https://brew.sh/) by running `brew install go`.
    - This is because the build script uses a Go program to generate the manifest.
+1. Install the genmanifest Go program.
+In order to do this, run `go install gomodules.avm99963.com/webext/genmanifest@latest`.
 1. [Install NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm/).
 1. Now, you must clone the git repository to your device to retrieve the extension source code.
 To do that,